Soros says ready to invest $1 billion in Ukraine if West helps

-VIENNA George Soros is ready to invest $1 billion in Ukraine if Western countries help private investment there, and sees a 1 in 3 chance Greece will leave the euro, the billionaire financier told Austrian newspaper Der Standard.
+VIENNA Billionaire financier George Soros is ready to invest $1 billion (674 million pounds) in Ukraine, if Western countries help private investment there.
+He also put the odds of Greece leaving the euro at a third, in an interview with Austrian newspaper Der Standard.

 "I stand ready.
 There are concrete investment ideas, for example in agriculture and infrastructure projects.
 I would put in $1 billion.
 This must generate a profit.
 My foundation would benefit from this ...
 Private engagement needs strong political leadership."